nidhis98/Module-19---Neural-Networks/README.md

 To try and increase the model’s performance, the number of neurons and the number of hidden layers added were modified.
 Using a different activation function, in this case, sigmoid was used.

+Recommendation

+As displayed above, this neural network model was unable to reach the accuracy score of 75% with the provided structure.
+The structure can be continually altered, by adding to the number of neurons, the hidden layers, or adjusting the activation function(s).
+It is also recommended that to explore other options, such as trying another algorithm, such as linear regression.
+The ensemble method can also be used, to combine two or more algorithms to provide a more accurate response.